grafana/loki/docs/storage.md

 ### File System

 The file system is the simplest backend for chunks, although it's also susceptible to data loss as it's unreplicated.
 This is common for single binary deployments though, as well as for those trying out loki or doing local development on the project.
-Without significant expertise and knowledge of Loki's operational patterns, the file system backend is not suggested for production use unless you can tolerate log loss.
+It is similar in concept to many Prometheus deployments where a single Prometheus is responsible for monitoring a fleet.

 ### S3